 The price cap level varies with these changes, explaining the variable part of the standard variable tariff (SVT).

-Before the energy crisis, it was almost always a good idea to be on a fixed tariff.
-This meant that the price you paid per kWh of energy would stay the same until the end of your contract, and your bills wouldn't be affected by price changes in that time.
-Wholesale energy costs were a lot more stable, so you were unlikely to lose out too much.
+Before the energy crisis, almost everybody was in a fixed tariff.
+This meant that the price paid per kWh of energy would stay the same until the end of your contract, and your bills wouldn't be affected by price changes in that time.
+Wholesale energy prices were a lot more stable before the energy crisis, so you were unlikely to lose out too much.

 - Lots of suppliers had customers on a fixed tariff when prices skyrocketed, which is why so many energy providers went out of business.

 - The price their fixed customers were paying came nowhere near rapidly increasing energy wholesale costs.